 3. Optimize Your Site’s Speed

-Site speed isn’t only an important ranking factor, it’s also a great way to reduce bounce rate.
+Site speed affects SEO.
+It also is a great way to reduce bounce rate.
 If your site content is loading slowly, you’re going to have a lot of visitors turn away instantly.
 Improving site speed may be the fastest way to reduce bounce rate.

 There are several ways to improve site speed.
 We’ve put together a list of simple optimizations for your website that anyone can do.
 These include compressing site elements and simplifying design.
 This will have the added advantage of improving user experience.

 Another way to improve your site speed is to invest in a high-quality hosting provider.
 Pay attention to metrics such as full page load time and ignore TTFB.
 You’re going to want to find a host that is optimized for content to appear from the perspective of the visitor, not a machine.

 If the first thing you’re showing visitors is a pop-up, what do you think they’re more likely to do?
 Even if they do click that pop-up, they’re going to be navigating away from your site and you’re going to be losing that traffic anyway.

 Yes, pop-ups do offer advantages, but they shouldn’t be everywhere.
 There have been several studies into what is called “Banner Blindness”.
 These studies have repeatedly shown that ads are often ignored, with some studies showing numbers as high as 93% of the time.

 We highly recommend instead using non-invasive WordPress plugins that help boost conversions and lead collection.
 You’ll have a lot more success reducing bounce rate by incorporating content that looks like it’s meant to belong, as opposed to “popping up."